• Home

 • Greenery for added texture (optional)

-How to Make a DIY Easter Table Centerpiece
+How to Make a DIY Easter Table Centerpiece Step by Step

-Let me start by saying—I’m no pro at floral arranging, but I do like to dabble.
+Let me start by saying I’m no pro at floral arranging, but I do like to dabble.

 So if you’re a novice and feeling a bit intimidated, don’t worry!